Usbac/borealis/docs/en/stdlib/crypt.md

-The standard object `Crypt` gives you multiple methods related with cryptographic.
+The standard table `Crypt` gives you multiple methods related with cryptographic.

 ## Functions